Education for stroke patients and families provided

 About this measure

-This measure tracks the percent of stroke patients/caregivers who were given education and education materials before they were discharged from the hospital.
+This measure tracks the percent of ischemic or hemorrhagic stroke patients who were given education and education materials before they were discharged from the hospital.
+The education and materials may also have been given to a patient's caregiver.